Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Loud Music Lead to Hearing Loss in Cats?

-Yes, loud music can cause hearing loss in cats if they are exposed for long enough.
-Short-term exposure to 120 dB of noise and long-term exposure to 80 dB of noise can lead to temporary and sometimes permanent hearing loss.
+Yes, loud music can cause hearing loss in cats if they are exposed for long enough or if they are exposed to excessively loud sounds.
+Short-term exposure to noises of around 120 decibels (dB) and long-term exposure to noise levels above 95 dB can lead to temporary and sometimes permanent hearing damage.

 How to Protect Your Cat’s Ears from Loud Music